davistdaniel/covid-19-tracker/README.md

     * random
     * datetime
     * scipy

-   Not really recommended, but if you want to : Alternatively, you can skip this step and run install_covid_tracker_dependencies.py to install the dependencies by opening a terminal and running : `python install_covid_tracker_dependencies.py`.
-This will install all the required libraries using pip package manager.
-Make sure pip is on PATH.

 3. For Linux based OS, you also might have to run this in a terminal (This is requred by sounddevice module.).

    `sudo apt-get install libportaudio2`